Qinying-Liu/Qinying-Liu/README.md

 🔭 My primary research interests lie in computer vision and deep learning, with a specific focus on video understanding and multi-modality learning.

-📫 I am currently seeking a job to start in the summer of 2024, please feel free to drop me an email (lydyc@mail.ustc.edu.cn) if you are interested in my research.
+📫 I am currently actively seeking employment opportunities starting in the spring or summer of 2024.
+If you are interested in my research, please don't hesitate to reach out to me via email at lydyc@mail.ustc.edu.cn.

 <p align="left">
   <a href="https://github.com/Qinying-Liu" class="rich-diff-level-one">